ashfaque-solangi/order-flow-prototype/README.md

 ### Assigning an Order

 1.  **Drag an Order**: Click and drag an `OrderCard` from the "Available Orders" section.
-2.  **Drop on a Target**:
-    -   Drop it onto a `UnitCard` to assign it to that unit.
-    -   Drop it directly onto a day cell in the `Timeline` to assign it to that specific line and start date.
+2.  **Drop on a Target**: Drop it onto a `UnitCard` in the "Production Units" section.
 3.  **Configure Assignment**: The "Assign Order" modal will appear.
     -   Select the production date range.
-    -   Add one or more production lines.
+    -   Add one or more production lines belonging to the target unit.
     -   Input the quantity to assign to each line.
 The system can auto-suggest quantities based on line capacity and the production duration.
-4.  **AI-Powered Validation**: Before confirming, the system uses an AI model to validate if the target lines have enough capacity for the requested quantity.
+4.  **Capacity Validation**: Before confirming, the system validates if the target lines have enough capacity for the requested quantity within the selected date range.
 If capacity is exceeded, the assignment will be blocked, and a reason will be provided.
 5.  **Confirm**: Once confirmed, the assignment appears on the timeline, and the order's "Planned" and "Remaining" quantities are updated.

 ### Moving an Assignment